 If you're trying to watch BBC iPlayer from outside of the UK, you'll find that it's not as easy as logging in and pressing play.
 It's a frustrating problem, but there is a workaround and it's quite simple; here, we show you how to watch BBC iPlayer when travelling abroad to anywhere in the world.

-iPlayer is one of the biggest streaming services in the UK, offering a range of high-quality television, radio shows and even a few feature films, direct from the BBC, entirely free from advertising.
+iPlayer is one of the biggest streaming services in the UK, offering a range of high-quality television both live and on demand across popular channels including BBC One and CBeebies, radio shows and feature films, direct from the BBC, entirely free from advertising.

 The shame is that it's limited to UK viewers, and - in principle - you can only watch it from inside the UK.
 Funded by a licence fee, UK TV owners pay for the BBC - so it makes sense to limit BBC iPlayer to UK viewers.